HearstAT/cfn_backendless_chef/README.md

     -   Collection Sources
         -   Configured log collections for Chef and System Logs
         -   Configured for Proxy logs and System Logs

+## Work Around Implemented in this Setup
+This is where it gets ugly, a lot of this has been reported and hoping to remove these.

+-   Chef Server
+    -   Chef Reporting; currently not supported for Xenial and there is a sed command to swap out the service which is setting this up (upstart vs systemd) so it will install and function.
+    -   Chef Server Upgrade; Partybus or more specifically the private chef cookbook does not support the external database configurations.
+There is a manual replacement inside the userdata swapping out the ERB in the private chef cookbook so it's configured correctly.
+    -   Chef NGINX Servername; you cannot set multiple server names via the `nginx['server_name']` option in chef-server.rb or it will create a private cert (regardless is using a ssl setup or not) with the spaces in it and NGINX cannot parse the path.
+So I am manually setting the cert locations and copying the cert/key in question into a more appropriately named one.
+-   ElasticSearch
+    -   ElasticSearch Auth/Access; AWS ElasticSearch does not live within the VPC so the security options are limited.
+You either have to setup some kind of locally installed proxy with Auth/Signing or Setup a Proxy/NAT with a whitelisted IP.
+I have chose to setup a NGINX Proxy box with a whitelisted EIP to solve this issue for now.

 ## Contributing
 #### External Contributors